Jerald/cmpt489update2/index.md

 # CMPT 489 AVX-512 Update 2

-### Since you last saw us...
+## Since you last saw us...

-*What's happened with what we talked about last time*

 Last time we showed off our updated `packh` and `packl` implementations.
-Since then, we've cleaned up our code and Prof. Cameron has added it to the main [icgrep svn repo](http://parabix.costar.sfu.ca/changeset/5931/icGREP/icgrep-devel).
+Since then, we've cleaned up our code and Dr. Cameron has added it to the main [icgrep svn repo](http://parabix.costar.sfu.ca/changeset/5931/icGREP/icgrep-devel).

-Currently only supports field widths of 16.
+Unfortunately, our implementation currently only supports field widths of 16.
+Although luckily, icgrep seems to almost exclusively use field widths of 16, so it doesn't cause much of an issue.

-Existing algorithm can be extended to field widths of 32 and 64 with the following:
+Our existing algorithm can be extended to field widths of 32 and 64 with the following modifications:

 ````cpp
 const unsigned int field_count_16 = 64;